extroblade/nativejs-comments/README.md

--native js comments
+native js comments

 ---

-now can add comments with validation
+- can add / like / delete comments

-//will add deletion
+- storaging at localeStorage